marciomazza/junit-test-branches/README.md

 # JUnit Test Branches

+## Experiment
-This project provides a simple way to express and execute different branches in a single JUnit test method.
+This is **an experiment** around a simple way to express and execute different branches in a single JUnit test method.
-It supports dead end branches (that cut execution at their end), and merge back branches (that continue after the branch point).
+The implementation supports dead end branches (that cut execution at their end), and merge back branches (that continue after the branch point).

+## Purpose
+I don't really no if this might useful at all.
+This came to my mind because of continuations (which it is not) and for defining some sorts of user interaction tests, that tend to have much flux ramification.
+I still have to try this, though.

+## Implementation
 This is implemented in a rather simple way by [BranchRule](https://github.com/marciomazza/junit-test-branches/blob/master/src/main/java/junittestbranches/BranchRule.java), a [JUnit method rule](http://kentbeck.github.com/junit/javadoc/latest/org/junit/rules/MethodRule.html).

 Branches are defined by passing `Runnable` arguments to the rule methods `branch` and `branchAndMerge`.
 They can be nested and are visited exactly once, in depth-first order.

 The iteration is done by executing the method just as many times as needed to visit each branch.
 Each execution respects the normal JUnit decorations, including `@Before`, `@After` and other `@Rule`s.

+## Limitations
+1. You've got to pass a new `Runnable` for each `branch()` call.
+Don't reuse instances.
+2. You should not nest a `branch()` call inside a loop: it would be visited just in the first pass.

-## Example
+## Examples
 ### Dead end branch

 In the following, the test method will be executed twice: